 Make a Good Resource Plan

-The best way to reduce the risk of not having enough resources to finish the project is by making sure your resource management plan is as thorough as possible.
+The best way to reduce the risk of not having enough resources to finish the project is by making sure your resource planning is as thorough as possible.
 To start, you want to thoroughly list the resources you’ll need, estimate how many of each you’ll need and schedule them to meet your deadline.
 That means all the people, equipment and materials that are necessary to complete the project.

 Following that list is a schedule.
 This is the timeframe in which the resources are needed to get the project done.
 You’ll want to figure out the duration you’ll need each of your resources to understand their impact on the schedule.